You Only Live Once.

 So, take a break.

-Stir the water, splash, cool off.
+Ripple the water, splash.
 Try to catch the frog.
-But quicker than you, a better swimmer, able to breathe under water, he escapes.
+But quicker than you, a better swimmer, he escapes.

-Wet, mosey over to the tent where Christopher sleeps.
-The air is sweet with the smell of mint–seedlings mixed in the grass that have been crushed underfoot.
-Find a clump of grass.
+Tired of waiting, mosey over to the tent where Christopher sleeps.
+The air is sweet with the smell of mint–seedlings that have been crushed underfoot.
+Find a soft clump of grass.
 Circle, circle, then settle.
 Listen to the wind in the branches, the cicadas in the field beyond.
 Head on paws, stretched out, sigh, then doze.

 Revel in summer green.